qtop/qtop/README.md

 ![Example](https://raw.githubusercontent.com/qtop/qtop/master/qtop_py/contrib/qtop_demo.gif)

-qtop.py is the python rewrite of qtop, a tool to monitor Torque, PBS, OAR or SGE clusters, etc. This release provides for the *instant replay* feature, which is handy for debugging scheduling mishaps as they occur. qtop is and will remain a work-in-progress project; it is intended to be built upon and extended - please come along ;)
+qtop.py is the python rewrite of qtop, a tool to monitor Torque, PBS, OAR, SGE, or Slurm clusters, etc. This release provides for the *instant replay* feature, which is handy for debugging scheduling mishaps as they occur. qtop is and will remain a work-in-progress project; it is intended to be built upon and extended - please come along ;)